 - A 3-5 page statement of purpose responding to this prompt: “Why do you wish to pursue a career in teaching world languages?”

-- Three letters of recommendation from former language professors and/or individuals who have seen the candidate teach or work with children and/or adolescents.
-(Three letters of reference from former language professors or from those who worked with you during your pre-professional experiences.
-These letters can be from “formal” settings such as schools and camps but they can also be from people who have hired you to work with their children in a baby-sitting/nanny situation.)
+- Two letters of recommendation from former language professors and/or individuals who have seen the candidate teach or work with children and/or adolescents.
+(Three letters of reference from former language professors or those who worked with you during your pre-professional experiences.
+These letters can be from “formal” settings such as schools and camps but they can also be from people who have hired you to work with their children in a babysitting/nanny situation.)

 Physical letters of recommendation can be sent to:Connie Tucker University of Georgia Department of Language and Literacy Education 315 Aderhold Hall 110 Carlton Street Athens, Georgia 30602